Altitude Sickness During Everest Base Camp Trek

 Should I take Diamox on the Everest Base Camp trek?

 Many people start taking Diamox right at the beginning of their trip and keep taking it until they return to their starting point.
-Others might choose not to take it initially but start if they start feeling sick or if their guide suggests it.
+Others might choose not to take it initially, but start if they start feeling sick or if their guide suggests it.

-The first thing you need to understand is that initial symptoms of altitude sickness can be cured easily by ascending to a lower altitude.
+The first thing you need to understand is that the initial symptoms of altitude sickness can be cured easily by ascending to a lower altitude.
 If you experience symptoms of altitude sickness, it’s important to inform your trekking guide.
 They will assist you and guide you to a lower altitude for treatment.

 Does Diamox cure altitude sickness?